We hope this Discipleship Course curriculum is usable to you for training and equipping.

-In order to live a set apart life, we need self-control and self-discipline.
+To live a set-apart life, we need self-control and self-discipline.
 We have learned that self-discipline and self-control are closely related.
-Self-discipline is the habit and self-control the good choices we make to realize this plan in our lives.
+Self-discipline is the habit and self-control of the good choices we make to realize this plan in our lives.

 Grace was never meant to cover your sin.
 The indescribable torture of Jesus Christ… the shedding of His blood, covers sin.
 Will you continue to take His suffering and the shedding of His precious blood for granted?
 Will you continue in this sin?
 No more excuses!

 Most Christians have heard the word “repentance” for years and think they know what it means.
 It is mentioned 25 times in the New Testament.
 Confession is mentioned twice.
-To confess, means to agree with God and acknowledge you have sinned.
+To confess means to agree with God and acknowledge you have sinned.
 The Greek word for repentance “metanoia” means “a change of mind, making a decision to turn around, to face a new direction.”
 Please understand.
 Repentance is not only admitting you have sinned and saying, “Forgive me, God, I am sorry.”
-It requires a change of heart and a genuine decision to turn away from that sin and turn toward the Lord.
+It requires a change of heart and a genuine decision to turn away from that sin.
 Turning away from sin requires an action on your part.
 If you have not done that… you have not repented of your sin.

-Extreme measures could mean: break this relationship now, cut your internet, confess your sin to another, become accountable to someone, get into a program.
+Extreme measures could mean: breaking this relationship now, cutting your internet, confessing your sin to another, becoming accountable to someone, get into a program.
 Seek the Lord with all your heart.
 He loves you and will give you the help (grace) to overcome temptation.
 Nevertheless, He will not continue to tolerate your willful sinning.
 Repent now or there will be serious consequences.